hoanhan101/hraft/PROPOSAL.md

   - Implement a minimum version of Raft.
   - Continue building up the proposal as I spend more time understanding Raft.
 - Approach:
-  - Start adopting pseudocode in Raft's white paper.
+  - Start adopting pseudocode in Raft's original white paper.
-  - Read other documents, watch videos if needed.
-  - Use others' implementations as references.
+  - Use [MIT's lab](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html) as a reference.
 - Deliverables:
   - A minimum working version of Raft.